bayeslife/funprog/README.md

 - passthrough - map each event to itself
 - split - maps from a stream of N events into a stream of N+ events by splitting one event into multiple
 - randomFilter - randomly includes values at a predefined frequency
+- neighbors - make n to n + m future stream events available as nth event is processed

 ### Generators